vinayakmishra4/DSA-FROM-SCRATCH-TO-ADVANCE/README.md

 ### 🧠 Phase 6: Binary Search in 2D Arrays

+> 🟡 *All solutions in this phase are legacy Java code.*

 | Problem | Description | Code |
 |--------|-------------|------|
 | ⭐ Find the Row with Maximum 1s | Row with most 1s in a sorted binary matrix | [Code](https://github.com/vinayakmishra4/DSA-FROM-SCRATCH-TO-ADVANCE/blob/main/Binary-Sreach-2D/Rowwith1s.java) |